Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Introduction

-where $\hat p$ denotes the complex acoustic pressure, $\Delta_\Gamma$ the tangential Laplacian, $\hat u$ the acoustic velocity satisfying $i\omega\rho_0\hat u = -\nabla \hat p$, and $\nabla_\Gamma\cdot \hat u_\Gamma$ the tangential divergence of the acoustic velocity.
-Note that boundary condition~\eqref{harmBLBC} yields the dimensionless wall impedance~\eqref{cremer} for $\hat p(x) \propto \exp(-ik\cdot x)$ with $|k| = \omega/c$.
-Over the years, as described below, the effective boundary conditions given by Cremer and Pierce have been independently rediscovered multiple times.
-Bossart et al.~\cite{BoJoBr03}, who appears to have been the first to exploit the potential for computational acoustics, propose a two step method coupling the dimensionless admittance \eqref{tauVAndT} with a lossy Helmholtz equation (that is, with a complex wave number) for the acoustic pressure.
+Over the years, the effective boundary conditions given by Cremer and Pierce have been independently rediscovered multiple times.
+Bossart et al.~\cite{BoJoBr03}, who appears to have been the first to exploit the potential for computational acoustics, propose a two step method coupling the dimensionless wall admittance~\eqref{cremer} with a lossy Helmholtz equation (that is, with a complex wave number) for the acoustic pressure in the bulk region.
 In the first step, the approximation $(|k|^2-(n\cdot k)^2)/|k|^{2} \approx 1/2$ leads to an approximation of the pressure $\hat p_1$, which in turn yields the approximation $(|k|^2-(n\cdot k)^2)/|k|^{2} \approx -c^2\Delta_\Gamma \hat p_1/(\omega^2 \hat p_1)$ used in the second step.
 Later, one-step approaches based on coupling Pierce's boundary condition~\eqref{harmBLBC} with the Helmholtz equation have been successfully implemented~\cite{Ni10, ChLiGr13, BaBr18, BeBeNo18, JiSa18} (note that some of the references only consider viscous damping).
 Berggren et al.~\cite{BeBeNo18} were the first to prove well-posedness of a variational formulation for the coupling of the Helmholtz equation with the boundary condition~\eqref{harmBLBC}.

 In case there are only viscous losses, some generalizations have been put forward.
 Cheng et al.~\cite{ChLiGr13} investigate sound propagation in a thin rectangular capillary with one of the dimensions comparable to the boundary layer thicknesses and devise a nonlocal effective boundary condition for this case.
-The effects of curvature and other higher order effects of viscous losses have been investigated in the works of Schmidt et al~\cite{ScThJo14,ScTh21}.
+The effects of curvature and other higher order effects of viscous losses have been investigated in the works of Schmidt et al.~\cite{ScThJo14,ScTh21}.